uviclibraries/internet-of-things/act-5.md

     <img src="images/act-5/1-breadboard.png" alt="resistor" style="width:720px;">

-2. Download & open the following file in your Arduino editor, then save it: <a href="https://bit.ly/2JPqHTO" target="_blank">https://bit.ly/2JPqHTO</a>
+2. Download & open the following file in your Arduino editor, then save it: [https://bit.ly/2JPqHTO](https://bit.ly/2JPqHTO){:target="_blank"}
 3. Plug your USB cable into your computer.
 Go to **Tools -> Port** and select the port your Feather Huzzah is on
     -   Now compile and upload code, and wave your hand in front of the PIR motion sensor and watch the LED light up!
     -   **Note:** you may need to adjust the orange sensitivity & delay dials with a phillips screwdriver